Ub Iwerks: Personal life and death

-Iwerks had two children with his wife, Mildred (née Henderson): Donald and David.
-Donald went on to work for the Walt Disney company and to found Iwerks Entertainment.
+Iwerks married Mildred Henderson about 1926.
+They had two sons, Donald and David.
+The former went on to work for the Walt Disney company and to found Iwerks Entertainment, while the latter became a portrait photographer.
 His granddaughter is documentary film producer Leslie Iwerks.
-David Iwerks became a portrait photographer.

-Iwerks died in 1971 from a heart attack in Burbank, California, aged 70, and his ashes are interred in a niche in the Columbarium of Remembrance at Forest Lawn Memorial Park, Hollywood Hills Cemetery.
+Iwerks died on July 7, 1971 from a heart attack in Burbank, California, aged 70, and his ashes are interred in a niche in the Columbarium of Remembrance at Forest Lawn Memorial Park, Hollywood Hills Cemetery.
 The last project he worked on was the Hall of Presidents.

 Influence and tributes

-The Ub Iwerks Award for Technical Achievement, as part of the Annie Awards, is named in his honour.
+The Ub Iwerks Award for Technical Achievement at the Annie Awards, the annual awards ceremony for the American animation industry, is named in his honor.

 A rare self-portrait of Iwerks was found in a garbage bin at an animation studio in Burbank.
 The portrait was saved and is now part of the Animation Archives in Burbank, California.

 After World War II, much of Iwerks's early animation style was imitated by legendary manga artists Osamu Tezuka and Shotaro Ishinomori.

-In 1989, Iwerks was named a Disney legend.
+In 1989, Iwerks was named a Disney Legend in both the Animation and Imagineering categories.

 In the 1996 The Simpsons episode "The Day the Violence Died", a relationship similar to Iwerks's early relationship with Walt Disney is used as the main plot.

 A documentary film, The Hand Behind the Mouse: The Ub Iwerks Story, was released in 1999, followed by a book written by Iwerks's granddaughter Leslie Iwerks and John Kenworthy in 2001.
 The documentary, created by Leslie Iwerks, was released as part of The Walt Disney Treasures, Wave VII series (disc two of The Adventures of Oswald the Lucky Rabbit collection).

 A feature film released in 2014, Walt Before Mickey, showed how Ub Iwerks, portrayed by Armando Gutierrez, and Walt Disney, portrayed by Thomas Ian Nicholas, co-created Mickey Mouse.

 The sixth episode from the second season of Drunk History ("Hollywood") tells about Ub's work relationship with Disney, with stress on the creation of Mickey Mouse.
 Iwerks was portrayed in the episode by Tony Hale.